pelmered/filament-money-field/README.md

 ## TDOO / Ideas for the future.
 Contact me if you want something of this, or something else.

+- Improve test suite with tests for the individual components.
 - Add support for dynamic currency and locale based on current user.
 - Currency conversions.
-Set what base curreny the value in the database is and then convert to the current users preferred currency on the fly.
+Set what base currency the value in the database is and then convert to the current users preferred currency on the fly.
 Not sure how edit/create should be handled in this case.